About the search process

 Affected components update themselves (e.g., the result list renders the query results, facets adjust their values and numbers, etc.).

-As you may have inferred from the second step of the above diagram/explanations (see Search Process Overview), a query typically contains far more than the keywords entered by the end-user (i.e, the basic query expression (
+As you may have inferred from the second step of the above diagram and explanations, a query typically contains far more than the keywords entered by the user (i.e, the basic query expression (

-q)).
-This means you can build queries differently depending on the context, to yield more personalized and relevant results to different end users, even when they enter the same basic query expression.
+This means that queries can be built differently depending on the context, to yield more personalized and relevant results to different users, even when they enter the same basic query expression.

 advanced query expression (